thisissagarthapa/Feature_Scaling/README.md

 - **Pandas**: For data manipulation and preprocessing.
 - **NumPy**: For numerical computations.
 - **Scikit-learn**: A machine learning library for linear regression, feature selection, and model validation.
+- **Matplotlib**: For creating static, animated, and interactive visualizations in Python.
+- **Seaborn**: A statistical data visualization library based on Matplotlib that provides a high-level interface for drawing attractive graphics.

 ## Data Preprocessing